VIDEO

 “I never embarked in any one thing to which I have so entirely devoted myself, and to which I have devoted so much time, thought, and labour, and on the success of which I have staked so much reputation, and to which I have so largely committed myself and those who were disposed to place faith in me. ” — Isambard Kingdom Brunel

-The Royal National Lifeboat Institution (RNLI) is the incredible charity of brave volunteers who save lives at sea in the UK and Ireland.
-The organisation has been entirely funded by voluntary contributions for nearly 200 years.
+The Royal National Lifeboat Institution (RNLI) is the incredible charity of brave, selfless volunteers who save lives at sea in the UK and Ireland.

-After 150 stations and over 5 years working on the coast, Jack’s station visits came to an abrupt pause when the Prime Minister announced the first social distancing restrictions on 16th March 2020.
+The Lifeboat Station Project got underway on 12th January 2015.
+However, after 150 stations and over 5 years working on the coast, Jack’s journey came to an abrupt pause on 16th March 2020 when the Prime Minister announced the first social distancing restrictions of the COVID-19 pandemic.

-The Lifeboat Station Project remained Jack’s full-time occupation throughout and he was finally able to return to lifeboat stations in March 2022 once receiving the go-ahead from the RNLI.
+Jack was finally able to continue making new work on the project in March 2022 once receiving the go-ahead from the RNLI.

 Although it was certainly a huge relief to resume his coastal journey, these remain very challenging times and Jack decided to stop making new work on the project in September 2024, which you can read about here .

-Read on to learn more about the project…
+Scroll down to learn more about the project…

 Jack Lowe at Dover on 30th September 2018 (Photograph by KT Bruce)